ebeeton/buddhabrot-go/README.md

 # Usage

+You'll need to the MySQL root password.
+Create a file in the root of the repository called `.env` and set the contents to `DB_ROOT_PASSWORD=yourchoice`.

-In the root directory run `docker compose up --build`, which starts a web server on port 3000.
-The parameters used to plot the image are posted in JSON, and a PNG image is written to the response.
+In the same directory run `docker compose up --build`, which starts a web server on port 3000.
+The parameters used to plot the image are posted as JSON, and a PNG image is written to the response.
 If set to true, the `dumpCounterFile` property wil dump the orbit counts per pixel to a file called counter.txt in the log directory.